bathtime/bcachefs-rollback/README.md

 # bcachefs-rollback
 This program is a mkinitcpio hook that allows booting into snapshots and rollback on bcachefs

+# Features:

+- Easily boot snapshots, main /, or another directory
+- Recover snapshots
+- Mount any boot circumstance in tmpfs or overlay mode (squashfs functionality coming soon!)
+- Turn a r/o snapshot into a r/w snapshot on the fly

 # Installation:

 I should mention that I'm not entirely sure how flexible this program is with certain subvolume, boot, and efi setups.